• Home

 Instructions

-• Add the ground beef to a large Dutch Oven or similar pot and cook until no pink remains.
+• Add the ground beef to a large Dutch Oven or similar pot.
+Brown and break into small pieces.
+Cook until no pink remains.

 • Drain (if needed).